Skip to main content

 Application Scenarios

-• Prevent malicious crawlers from scraping website content in large quantities
+• Prevent malicious crawlers from mass scraping website content

 Best Practices

-Depending on different application scenarios, the above security configurations can be combined to build a multi-layered security protection system:
+Depending on different application scenarios, you can combine the above security configurations to build a multi-layered security protection system:

 1. Public Website:

-• Enable hotlink protection (allowlist mode) and allow empty Referer
+• Enable hotlink protection (allowlist mode), allowing empty Referer

-• Enable IP blocklist to block known malicious IP addresses
+• Enable IP blocklist to block known malicious IPs

-• Enable IP allowlist to only allow enterprise network access
+• Enable IP allowlist to only allow access from corporate networks.

-• Enable hotlink protection (allowlist mode) and do not allow empty Referer
+• Enable hotlink protection (allowlist mode), disallowing empty Referer

-• Set a higher access rate limit threshold
+• Set a higher access frequency limit threshold

 3. Resource Distribution Website: